 Front on angle with subject looking at the camera

-Front on to camera is the most confrontational camera angle and is used more for men than for women.
+Front on to camera with the subject looking down the lens is the most confrontational camera angle and is used more for men than for women.
 That said, I use it a lot for women too, because it portrays confidence.

 Humans are wired to connect with the gaze of other humans and animals.
-If it has an eye, that’s what we (most of us) look at.
+If it has an eye, that’s what we look at.

 When your subject is front on to camera, looking straight down the lens, they connect strongly and directly with the viewer.
 So it’s a highly engaging camera angle.

-It’s also why when people, or animals, are an out of focus blur in the background they shouldn’t be looking to camera.
-We can’t resist the pull of their gaze, which make it very distracting in a photo.
+It’s also why when people, or animals, are an out of focus blur in the background they look to camera.
+We can’t resist the pull of their gaze, which makes it very distracting in a photo when they’re blurry.

-On the left, the viewer is completely disconnected from the subject, but on the right, because her face is not turned away so much we feel more connected.
+On the left, the viewer is completely disconnected from the subject, but on the right, because her face isn’t turned away so much we feel more connected.